 8. Name : Rodolfo P. Ang

+Age : 59

+Designation : Independent Director

 Mr. Rodolfo P. Ang was elected as an independent director of the Corporation on March 9, 2020.
 He is the Vice President for Administration and Information Systems and an Associate Professor of the School of Management of Ateneo De Manila University.
 He is the former Dean of the Ateneo Graduate School of Business.
 He is also an independent director of the Philippine Insurers and Reinsurers Association and Perla Compania De Seguros, Inc..
 He sits on the Board of Trustees of Xavier School and the Philippine Jesuit Aid Association.
 He is the Vice President of the Center for Strategic Reforms, Philippines and a Director of the International Association of Jesuit Business Schools.
-He has served the Commission on Higher Education in various capacities, as a member of the Technical Panel for Business and Management Education, member of the Technical Committee for Business Administration and Entrepreneurship, and member of the NCR Regional Quality Assessment Team.
+He has served the Commission on Higher Education in various capacities, as a member of the Technical Panel for Business and Management Education, member of the NCR Regional Quality Assessment Team.
 He obtained his Bachelor of Science Degree in Management (Honors Program) and Bachelor of Arts Degree in Communications from